strongpower/texasholdem/README.md

 - river: A of ♣️

 So the winner is Player3, he get double Ace!
+Player2 is so close to get Straight Flush!

 Set the .env private key to the dealer.